chargebyte/stib/doc/duckbill-2_rs485_leds.rst

 |          |          |                          | initialization                                   |
 +----------+----------+--------------------------+--------------------------------------------------+

-Additionally, the Duckbill 2 RS485 has two single LEDs on left and right side of the case.
+Additionally, the Duckbill 485 has two single LEDs on left and right side of the case.
-They indicate RS-485 operations by flashing and are operational after the Linux system has finished booting.
 The LEDs are handled by the ser2net application via sysfs.
+They indicate RS-485 operations by flashing and are operational after a socket connection to ser2net has been established.

 +-----------------+-------------------------------------+---------------------------------------+
 | Attribute       | TX LED                              | RX LED                                |